minvws/nl-kat-coordination/mula/docs/architecture.md

 ## Purpose

-The _scheduler_ is tasked with populating and maintaining a priority queue of items that are ranked, and can be popped off through HTTP API calls.
+The _scheduler_ is tasked with populating and maintaining a priority queues of ranked tasks, and can be popped off through HTTP API calls.
 The scheduler is designed to be extensible, such that you're able to create your own rules for the population, scheduling, and prioritization of tasks.

-The _scheduler_ implements a priority queue for prioritization of tasks to be performed by the worker(s).
-In the implementation of the scheduler within KAT the scheduler is tasked with populating the priority queue with 'boefje' and 'normalizer' tasks.
-Additionally the scheduler is responsible for maintaining and updating its internal priority queue.
+In the implementation of the scheduler within OpenKAT is tasked with scheduling and populating the priority queues of 'boefje', 'normalizer' and `report` tasks.

-A priority queue is used, in as such, that it allows us to determine what tasks should be picked up first, or more regularly.
 Because of the use of a priority queue we can differentiate between tasks that are to be executed first, e.g. tasks created by the user get precedence over tasks that are created by the internal rescheduling processes within the scheduler.

-Calculations in order to determine the priority of a task are performed by the `ranker`.
-The `ranker` can leverage information from multiple (external) sources, called `connectors`.

 In this document we will outline how the scheduler operates within KAT, how internal systems function and how external services use it.